Children's Psychology

 Hi!
 I’m Selina!

-Working with behaviour issues: For children between the ages of 3 and 9, who display oppositional behaviours and conduct problems, I work with an evidence-based approach known as Integrated Family Intervention.
+Working with behavioural issues: For children between the ages of 3 and 9, who display oppositional behaviours and conduct problems, I work with an evidence-based approach known as Integrated Family Intervention.
 This is a behaviour-attachment-systems intervention for parents, meaning that I work solely with the parents to reshape parent’s responses to their children’s behaviours.
 This includes strategies such as rewards and praise, time out, and quality time.
 I will spend a small portion of the session time with your child however this is not the focus of treatment and it is crucial that you bring an activity to occupy your child during the session.

 As research shows that treatment is most effective when both parents are involved (or the primary caregivers of your child), it will be a requirement that both parents attend our sessions, whether in person or via telehealth.
 This is a short term intervention and we will require approximately 10 weekly sessions.
 This includes the initial assessment session.
 By the end of treatment we aim for you to independently manage your childs’ behaviours.